Deferred Action is a discretionary determination to defer removal or deportation action of an individual from the United States.

 Persons granted Deferred Action, though protected from deportation, lack lawful Immigration status and remain subject to all legal restrictions and prohibitions on individuals in unlawful status.

-Being granted Deferred Action does not confer lawful Permanent Resident status or create a pathway to citizenship.
+Receiving deferred action does not grant lawful permanent resident status or create a pathway to citizenship.

 A pathway to lawful Immigration Status can only be provided for through the act of Congress.

-Information provided in an application for deferred action will be protected from disclosure to U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP) for the purpose of deportation, unless the applicant meets the criteria for the issuance of a Notice to Appear for deportation.
-The protection covers family members and guardians, Individuals, whose cases are approved for deferred Action status, will not be referred to ICE.
+The U.S. government will protect the information provided in an application for deferred action from disclosure.
+Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP) for the purpose of deportation, unless the applicant meets the criteria for the issuance of a Notice to Appear for deportation.
+Family members and guardians receive protection, and authorities will not refer individuals with approved deferred action status to ICE.
 However, were an applicant knowingly make a misrepresentation, or knowingly fail to disclose facts, or commits fraud during the application for deferred action status, Such an applicant will be subject to criminal prosecution and/or removal from the United States.

 The grant of deferred action is a step towards comprehensive immigration reform, including the DREAM Act.
 President Obama believes these steps are critical to building a 21st century immigration system.